 Using the latest tools and techniques also helps give Trevor the upper hand as he continues to offer his clients the most thorough and professional detailing services money can buy.

-So with beautiful driving weather blanketing the American landscape, I opted to reach out to Trevor in the hopes of seeing if he had any tips on how the rest of us might be able to do away with all of the road grime, salt, and scratches that winter leaves in its wake.
+We reached out to Trevor in the hopes of seeing if he had any tips on how the rest of us might be able to do away with all of the road grime, salt, and scratches that winter leaves in its wake.
+Here are a few of his favorite quick tips so that the next time it is time to clean your car.

 1. Why should I detail, and how often?